Auraius/snacbot/README.md

 auto: no interaction, just runs the motors (has the devices run) repetedly

 servo: uses roserial & arduino to run motors (control the devices).
 You need to do the arduino IDE setup prior to this.
+This code is really sloppy right now-- I will change that a bit later.